-I’ve been getting crafty these last few weeks more than I’ve been decorating; part of that is because our Etsy shop has been keeping me busy cutting monograms.
+I’ve been getting crafty these last few weeks more than I’ve been decorating.
 I’m definitely not complaining, though!

-I just put these darling “Shhh!
-Baby Sleeping” signs in the store, but for those of you who have a Silhouette vinyl cutter, I wanted to give you the (very) quick and easy tutorial so you can make your own.
-If you’re in the market for a Silhouette (they are *awesome* to have during the holidays), then they have a terrific bundle deal available for their Portrait machine from October 15-31.
+For those of you who have a Silhouette vinyl cutter, I wanted to give you the (very) quick and easy tutorial so you can make your own.
+If you’re in the market for a Silhouette, they are *awesome* to have during the holidays.
 Just scroll down to the end of the post for all of the details on the goodies that are included.

 Obviously, you don’t NEED a special sign to hang on your door when the baby’s napping, but isn’t this so much cuter than a sticky note?
 I love giving these as part of a baby gift–if I’m dropping off a meal to new parents, this is a great little gift to tuck in with the creamy white chicken chili or macaroni and cheese. 🙂 If you have your own vinyl cutter, then these are so inexpensive to make.